Physical Therapy Guide to Knee Bursitis

 Can This Injury or Condition Be Prevented?

 Your physical therapist can recommend a home program to help prevent knee bursitis.
-It may include strength and flexibility exercises for the leg muscles.
+This may be especially valuable for people with jobs that require lots of kneeling.
+It may include strength and flexibility exercises for the leg muscles, and tips for protecting the knee from repeated stress.

-To help prevent a recurrence of the injury, your physical therapist may advise you to:
+To help prevent a return of bursitis, your physical therapist may advise you to:

 - Avoid hard hits or prolonged pressure to the front of the knee.

-- Follow a consistent flexibility and strengthening exercise program, especially for the knee and leg muscles, to maintain good physical conditioning, even in a sport's off-season.
+- Follow a consistent flexibility and strengthening exercise program, especially for the knee and leg muscles.
+This will help you maintain good physical conditioning, even in a sport's offseason.

-- Always warm up before starting a sport or heavy physical activity.
+- Always warm up before starting a sport or any heavy physical activity.

-- Gradually increase any athletic activity, rather than suddenly increasing the activity amount or intensity.
+- Gradually increase any athletic performance, rather than doing too much too soon in terms of the amount or intensity of activity.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat knee bursitis.
-However, you may want to consider:
+All physical therapists are prepared through education and experience to treat various conditions, such as knee bursitis.
+However, when seeking a provider, you may want to consider:

-- A physical therapist who is experienced in treating people with orthopedic injuries.
-Some physical therapists have a practice with an orthopedic focus.
+- A physical therapist who is experienced in working with people with orthopedic conditions.
+Some physical therapists have a practice with an orthopedic or sports medicine focus.

 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have your type of injury.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with knee bursitis.